advance100/doc_webpack/Plug-ins.md

 });
 ```

-A plugin only gets a reference to the compiler object, so if it wants to plug stuff into other webpack objects it has to gain access to them, i.e., to the Compilation object:
+A plugin only gets a single reference to the compiler object, so if it wants to plug stuff into other webpack objects it has to gain access to them, i.e., to the Compilation object:

 ``` javascript
 compiler.plugin("compilation", function(compilation) {